What is insomnia?

 – An inappropriate diet: A too heavy meal, too rich in animal fat or shortly before bedtime.
 The use of alcohol or caffeine may impede a proper sleep.

 – Exercise: A strong physical exercise, conducted shortly before bedtime, often puts a stop to sleeping.
-Similarly, a sedentary lifestyle is often responsible for this pathology.
+Similarly, a sedentary lifestyle is often responsible for this problem.

 – Misuse of the bed: The habit of reading, listening to music or watching television in bed are sometimes the origin of sleep problems.

 – Excessive heat: When it is too hot, it is generally very difficult to sleep.
-This is particularly seen during hot summers.
+This is particularly seen in the summer.

 Treatment of insomnia